 Lampard additonally tipped Gordon to mature into "a huge player for us and a huge player for his country".
 Gordon made a meaningful start on the international front when he scored twice inside the opening 11 minutes of his England Under-21 debut, in a 3-1 European Championship qualification win over Czech Republic in November 2021.

-Anthony Gordon enjoyed a meteoric rise to prominence in 2019/20 and after three first-team appearances from the bench in the campaign made his first senior start in the scoreless Goodison Park Mereyside derby when football restarted following the coronavirus shutdown.
+Anthony Gordon enjoyed a meteoric rise to prominence in 2019/20 and, after three First-Team appearances from the bench in the campaign, made his first senior start in the scoreless Goodison Park Merseyside derby when football restarted following the coronavirus shutdown.

 The forward became the sixth youngest man to play for Everton's First Team when, aged 16 years and 286 days, he came on as a substitute in the Toffees' 3-0 Europa League group stage win over Apollon Limassol in December 2017.

 Gordon waited three years for his next opportunity, playing the closing minutes of a Carabao Cup tie against Leicester City under caretaker manager Duncan Ferguson.

 The direct attacker, who joined the Club aged 11, impressed then manager Carlo Ancelotti following the Italian's appointment December 2020 and featured in games at West Ham United and Chelsea before receiving his starting chance.

 Gordon was involved in all eight of Everton's remaining matches following the derby, beginning three – including a first start away from Goodison, at Wolverhampton Wanderers.

 Prolific for Everton Under-18s in 2017/18, Gordon stepped up to the Under-23 side the following season and played his part in the young Blues landing a league and cup double.